Warfields/LangExplore/acm-lisp-presentation/lug-docutils.rst

 Speaking Weird
 ==============
-A Tour of Comman LISP
+A Tour of Common LISP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:Author: Samuel Warfield, Billy Brickner, Adam Ficke
+:Author: Samuel Warfield, Billy Brickner, Adam Frick
-:Date: 2018-03-08
+:Date: 2018-03-19

 About This Presentation
 -----------------------